MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 1. **Internal account**: An Azure Active Directory (Azure AD) account that is created inside your tenant for internal users.
 2. **Service account**: An Azure AD account that is created inside your tenant for users who are not currently part of your tenant.

-## Scenario overview

-Companies frequently want to leverage non-company employees such as vendors or contractors to perform specific service tasks.
-In this case, companies still handle all license configuration, but want to enable their vendors or contractors to seamlessly use Remote Assist to collaborate with them.

 ## Example